3 November 1618

-- Shah Jahan had designated his eldest son Dara Shikoh as his heir, and so there was rivalry between Dara and Aurangzeb who also nurtured dreams of becoming the emperor.
+- Shah Jahan had designated his eldest son Dara Shikoh as his heir, and so there was a rivalry between Dara and Aurangzeb who also nurtured dreams of becoming the emperor.
 There was no system of primogeniture among the Mughals and it was customary for sons to fight for the throne after the father’s death.

 - When Shah Jahan became ill, there was a tussle for power among his four sons.
 Aurangzeb managed to succeed and he usurped the throne by putting his own father in prison at Agra Fort.
 Shah Jahan died there after 7 years.
 Aurangzeb also had Dara Shikoh executed.

 - He was crowned the king in 1659 at Delhi.
 The first ten years of his rule is chronicled in Alamgir Nama written by Muhammad Kazim.

-- He employed many Hindus in his court but he also detracted from the policy of religious tolerance practiced by his ancestors.
+- He employed many Hindus in his court but he also detracted from the policy of religious tolerance practised by his ancestors.
 He reversed many of Akbar’s policies towards non-Muslims.
 He reintroduced the Jizya or the tax on non-Muslims.
 He is said to have destroyed many Hindu temples.